03 September 2020

 By executing non-trivial logics on thousands of portfolios every day, our system delivers ultimate precision by making sure that your portfolios are always near or at their target asset allocations without restricting you from depositing or withdrawing your funds.
 This precision allows us to keep your portfolios’ within your expected risk levels all the time, instead of once every quarter.

 We also designed our system to evaluate every portfolio before the markets open each day to find out which assets in which of our clients’ portfolios need to be rebalanced.
 This way, we can place and execute our trade orders on time for all our clients.

-When the economy, or markets shift in a significant way, our investment framework, will recommend changes to the target asset allocations for all the portfolios we manage to keep our clients’ risk profile constant through the changing macroeconomic, or market environment.
+When the economy, or markets shift in a significant way, our investment framework, ERAA® will recommend changes to the target asset allocations for all the portfolios we manage to keep our clients’ risk profile constant through the changing macroeconomic, or market environment.
 This process is called re-optimisation.
-While our system checks for rebalancing daily, our re-optimisation happens only from (maybe once a year).
+While our system checks for rebalancing daily, our re-optimisation happens only from time to time (maybe once a year).

-We’ve intentionally built our technology to with greater precision than traditional wealth managers so that you have the flexibility to do what you want with your money while we make sure that your portfolios are always risk-managed.
+We’ve intentionally built our technology to rebalance and re-optimise with greater precision than traditional wealth managers so that you have the flexibility to do what you want with your money while we make sure that your portfolios are always risk-managed.
 Our system works hard, so you don’t have to!

 StashAway Management (DIFC) Limited is regulated by the DFSA (license number F006312) for the provision of arranging custody, arranging deals in investments, advising on financial products, and managing assets, with a retail endorsement.

 StashAway Management (DIFC) Limited (registration number CL 3982) is established in the DIFC pursuant to the DIFC Companies Law.
 Its registered address is Unit 1301, Level 13, Emirates Financial Towers, P.O.
 Box 507051, Dubai International Financial Centre, Dubai, United Arab Emirates.